JimmyWhou/home/la-physique/index.md

 This essay explores the transformations of the Christoffel symbols, Riemann tensor, Ricci tensor, Ricci scalar, Einstein tensor, and the invariance of the Weyl tensor under a conformal transformation of the metric tensor.
 Detailed computations are available in [Conformal Transformations in Riemannian Geometry](../assets/notes/Conformal Transformations in Riemannian Geometry.pdf).

 ### **Notes on General Relativity (GR)**
-A collection of notes and homework from Prof. Tiberiu Harko's GR course at SYSU, 2016:
+A collection of notes and my homework for Prof. Tiberiu Harko's GR course at SYSU, 2016:
 - [1](../assets/notes/01.pdf)
 - [2](../assets/notes/02.pdf)
 - [3](../assets/notes/03.pdf)